britthurley/dts-onboarding-nextapp/.github/README.md

 #### Configuring Helm

-In the helm template, the application name is single-tier-application. this will need to be changed by the current application name.
+In the helm template, the application name is next-template. this will need to be changed by the current application name.

 For every Kubernetes cluster, a context.sh file needs to be defined.
 For example, one might be called context-dev.sh and the other context-prod.sh.